2018 Biodesign Challenge Summit

 The Outstanding Science Prize is awarded to the team that designs and executes outstanding scientific experiments, exhibits mastery of traditional lab techniques, as well as analyzes, interprets, and best communicates scientific data.
 These students not only obtain an adept understanding of systems and structures in a scientific framework, but also consider the ethics and reproducibility of their work.

-The Outstanding Presentation Prize is awarded to the team that puts the most thought and effort into the design of their project, creates the best visual rendering, designs the best posters and models, and delivers an outstanding presentation at the 2018 Biodesign Challenge Summit.
+The Outstanding Presentation Prize is awarded to the team that creates the best visual rendering, designs the best posters and models, and delivers an outstanding presentation at the Biodesign Challenge Summit.

 PETA PRIZE FOR ANIMAL-FREE WOOL:

 The PETA Prize for Animal-Free Wool will be awarded to the team that explores and/or develops proofs of a concept for a sustainable biomaterial that could replace animal wool.
 The student teams should take into consideration the material’s lifecycle, production processes, disposal, and potential for recycling, as well as how the biomaterial manufacturing process might scale up to be compatible with or even propel today’s garment industry.